User Interviews Review [2023]: $100 an Hour for Your Opinion? Yes Please!

 Fieldwork

-Fieldwork is a company the runs (mostly) in-person focus groups.
+Fieldwork is a company that runs (mostly) in-person focus groups.
 I took part in one of their studies in San Francisco, and earned $150 for a 2-hour focus group, plus a $50 bonus prize for showing up early.

 They have locations throughout the US.